ChapelR/harlowe-audio/docs/README.md

 **Donate**

+> [!NOTE]
-Note: I suggest donating to [Twine development](https://www.patreon.com/klembot) if you really want to help out, but I'd welcome a few dollars if you feel like it.
+> I suggest donating to [Twine development](https://www.patreon.com/klembot) if you really want to help out, but I'd welcome a few dollars if you feel like it.

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/F1F8IC35)